 Irish Bodhrán

-It was at the shop that I found my harp that I also found the bodhrán (Irish frame drum).
-Intriguing.
-I studied music videos, watched different styles, listened to rhythms, even took a workshop.
+It was at Apple Mountain Music store in Albuquerque where I found my harp that I also found the bodhrán (Irish frame drum).
+A frame drum is a hand-held drum where the drumhead diameter (the stretched membrane) is much greater than the drum's depth where the short drum shell (the wood cylinder) does not add appreciably to the sound resonance.
+Intrigued, I studied music videos, watched different styles, listened to rhythms, even took a workshop.
 What fun!
-It's so dry in the New Mexico desert, I had to moisten the goat skin drum head of my first bodhrán with a water spray bottle before I performed so it would loosen for a good, deep sound.
+It's so dry in the New Mexico desert, I had to moisten the goat skin drum head of my first bodhrán on stage with a water spray bottle before I performed so it would loosen for a good, deep sound.
 I told audiences I had to water my goat!
-I eventually bought a bodhrán with a tunable head where I no longer have to mess with watering it before I can play.
+On a few occasions, I overwatered my "goat" which resulted in only a dull thud - we'd have to play another song while my drum dried out a little before we could play the intended tune.
+To eliminate this risk and hassle, I eventually bought a bodhrán with a tunable head where I no longer have to mess with watering it before I play.
 Nothing gets the toe tapping and blood pumping like the bodhrán, except, perhaps, bagpipes.
 But that's for another day!
+You can hear me play bodhrán on all three of our albums.

 Drum kit